-Open space shall be available for recreational use by the residents of the Conservation Subdivision.
-General public use may be considered but shall not be required.
+Open space shall be available for recreational use by the residents of the Open Space Subdivision.
+General public use may be considered but shall not be required unless the Open Space parcel(s) are accepted by the Board of Selectmen as Town recreation land.
 The criteria are necessitated by the unique features of each proposed subdivision.
 Where land is to be developed in a manner that will result in a significant number of people forming a community on that land, adequate recreational space is a necessity.
 These criteria are intended to provide that those moving into the subdivision will have adequate recreational area.